 11. Auburn Botanic Gardens

-Established in 1977 and managed by Cumberland Council, the Botanic Gardens in Auburn are an absolute delight and very much worth a trip to Sydney’s west.
+Established in 1977 and managed by Cumberland Council, the Auburn Botanic Gardens are a true gem and well worth a visit to Sydney’s west.

-The area is home to several themed gardens, a community picnic area, a large playground, a rainforest garden, a scented garden, and so much more.
+The gardens feature a variety of themed areas, including a community picnic space, a large playground, a rainforest garden, and a scented garden, among many other attractions.

 Auburn Botanic Gardens | |